Repurposing, Reusing, Rethinking:

 The act of reusing content by using some or all elements of a piece of content to create additional content pieces.
 These new pieces of content can be used across your company’s available communication channels to extend the reach of your content without the added effort of creating brand new content.

 Benefits of Repurposing Content

-Repurposing content can be as simple as focusing your energy on creating a single longer-form piece of content, such as a webinar, and working back from there.
-By thinking about repurposing ahead of time, you can create content with this strategy in mind, making it a part of the original creative process so you can be better prepared when the time comes to break content into multiple pieces.
+Repurposing content can be simple.
+Focus your energy on a single long-form piece of content, such as a webinar, and work back from there.
+By thinking about repurposing ahead of time, you can create content with this strategy in mind, making it a part of the original creative process so you’re better prepared when the time comes to break content into multiple pieces.